Think at London Business School: fresh ideas and opinions from LBS faculty and other experts direct to your inbox

 We don’t know if all these ecosystem orchestrators will retain an enduring advantage.
 Spotify, Uber and WeWork have all yet to make a profit.
 However, the overarching feature of many of the super star names in the business world of today is their operating models: they are not building moats to keep competitors out.
 They are operating turnstiles.

 Analysts refer to moats as shorthand for referring to a bundle features that a company derives competitive advantage from.
-A moat is created by the ownership of a patent, access to a scarce resource, a strong brand or an artifact of regulation.
+A moat is created by the ownership of a patent, access to a scarce resource, a strong brand or an artefact of regulation.

 Advantage that is conventionally created in one of two ways: Through skilful positioning in a market with high barriers to entry and a product that keeps customers hooked.
 The other is to invest in assets and capabilities that are rare and hard to emulate.

 These market positions and the resource-based views have dominated how we think about competitive advantage for 40 years.

 The new breed of business ecosystems challenges this thinking.

 They don’t manufacture the things they sell.
 They exist to link people together.